MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 The intent is to provide a new user with enough knowledge of the UBL system that they can go to the detailed documentation and start working with the other tools and options as needed.

-The 3-point leveling option is not covered in this guide.
+The 3-point leveling option is only covered to the extent of using it to transform an already-measured mesh.

 ### Theory